DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Insertion-Deletion Calling Workflow for Roddy

 A Platypus-based insertion/deletion-detection workflow with extensive quality control additions for the workflow management system [Roddy](https://github.com/eilslabs/Roddy).
+The workflow is only suited for human data (hg37/hg19; some later versions also hg38), because of the big role annotations play in this workflow.

 > <table><tr><td><a href="https://www.denbi.de/"><img src="docs/images/denbi.png" alt="de.NBI logo" width="300" align="left"></a></td><td><strong>Your opinion matters!</strong> The development of this workflow is supported by the <a href="https://www.denbi.de/">German Network for Bioinformatic Infrastructure (de.NBI)</a>.
 By completing <a href="https://www.surveymonkey.de/r/denbi-service?sc=hd-hub&tool=IndelCallingWorkflow">this very short (30-60 seconds) survey</a> you support our efforts to improve this tool.</td></tr></table>